carlosperate/arm-none-eabi-gcc-py-package/README.md

 ## Building the package

-A python application is provided in the `package_builder` folder to build the package.
+The `package_builder` folder contains the Python scripts needed to build the package.

-This application downloads an Arm GCC release, extracts it within the `arm-none-eabi-gcc-toolchain` package folder, creates the additional Python files, and builds the `arm_none_eabi_gcc_toolchain` package.
+This script downloads an Arm GCC release, extracts it within the `arm-none-eabi-gcc-toolchain` package folder, creates the additional Python files required for the package, and builds it.

 Install the builder dependencies (it's recommended to use a virtual environment):